mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-airgapped/index.md

 - nvme-cli (only on AWS)
 - xfsprogs (only on AWS)
 - nvidia-container-runtime (for GPU enabled machines)

+The RPM and Deb packages artifacts provided in Konvoy's air-gapped bundle may not be sufficient for your version of the OS.
+In that case, you may either configure a local OS package repository on the Kubernetes nodes where the missing Linux dependencies can be downloaded from, or replace the provided `rpms.tar.gz` or `debs.tar.gz` with a set of updated tar artifacts.

+For example on `Ubuntu 18.04`, you must replace the following Deb packages and their dependencies:

+-   nfs-common
+    - keyutils_1.5.9-9.2ubuntu2_amd64.deb
+    - libevent-2.1-6_2.1.8-stable-4build1_amd64.deb
+    - libnfsidmap2_0.25-5.1_amd64.deb
+    - libtirpc1_0.2.5-1.2ubuntu0.1_amd64.deb
+    - nfs-common_1%3a1.3.4-2.1ubuntu5.3_amd64.deb
+    - rpcbind_0.2.3-0.6ubuntu0.18.04.1_amd64.deb
+-   libseccomp2
+    - libseccomp2_2.5.1-1ubuntu1~18.04.1_amd64.deb
+-   chrony
+    - chrony_3.2-4ubuntu4.5_amd64.deb
+    - libnspr4_2%3a4.18-1ubuntu1_amd64.deb
+    - libnss3_2%3a3.35-2ubuntu2.12_amd64.deb

 ## Configure the image registry